alexlawrence/adequate/API.md

 # API

-<p class="subtitle">Brief API description</p>

-**Note:** The standalone file of adequate exports the following functions as properties `e`, `h` and `u` on the object `window.adequate`.
-The ES Module file exports the operations as properties with their full name.
+<p class="subtitle">General documentation</p>

-`element(renderFunction, BaseClass = HTMLElement)`
+### `element(render, BaseClass = HTMLElement)`

-The operation `element()` is responsible for creating a Custom Element type.
-As arguments, it expects a render function and an optional base class, which defaults to `HTMLElement`.
-The return value is a class that can be passed to `customElements.define()`.
-The provided render function is called every time an element instance needs to update.
-As argument, it receives an object that contains all HTML attributes from the associated DOM element the `dispatch()` function.
-The return value of a render function must be a list of Template Literal tokens (typically created though `html()`).
-Every function expression that is used as HTML attribute value is automatically correctly converted.
+The operation `element()` creates a Custom Element class.
+As arguments, it expects a render function and an optional base class (defaults to `HTMLElement`).
+The return value is a constructor that can be passed to `customElements.define()`.
+Note that the Custom Element types returned from this operation may not work as expected outside of adequate.
+Check the [REPL](https://adequatejs.org/repl.html) for an example on how to build a general purpose Custom Element.

-The helper function `dispatch()` can be used inside an element render function to dispatch DOM events, both built-in and custom.
-Effectively, it is only a thin wrapper around the operation `dispatchEvent()` on the DOM element of the respective instance.
-The main advantage is that it is easy to use in arrow functions.
+The passed in function `render()` is called every time an element instance needs to update.
+Upon invocation, it receives an object that contains all HTML attributes of the associated DOM element and the operation `dispatch()`.
+As return value the operation must provide a list of Template Literal tokens (typically created with `html()`).
+Every function expression that is used as HTML event attribute value is extracted and replaced with a reference.
+The helper operation `dispatch()` can be used inside a render function to dispatch DOM events.
+Effectively, it is a thin wrapper around the operation `dispatchEvent()` on the according element.

+While adequate takes care re-rendering elements whenever needed, there is also manual option.
+Every instance of a Custom Element type exposes the function `update()`.

-`html(strings, ...values)`
+### `html(strings, ...values)`

-The operation `html()` is a Template Literal tag function that expects an HTML Template Literal.
-This may consist of arbitrary strings and expressions, including nested calls to `html()`.
-The return value is a flattened and ordered list of Template Literal tokens.
+The operation `html()` is a tag function that transforms a Template Literal into a flattened and ordered list of tokens.
+Such a literal can contain an arbitrary combination of strings and expressions, including nested calls to the `html()` function itself.

-`useState(initialState)`
+### `useState(initialState)`

+The hook `useState()` works almost identical as the implementation in [React](https://reactjs.org/docs/hooks-reference.html#usestate).
+As single argument, it expects an initial state value.
+The return value is a tuple with the current state as first item and an update function as the second one.
+Performing an update inside a render function of an element causes it to be re-rendered automatically.

-The hook `useState()` works very similar to the implementation of [React](https://reactjs.org/docs/hooks-reference.html#usestate).
-One notable difference is that it only supports simple values for state updates, but not the function updater form.
+One notable difference from the React implementation is that there is no support for the function updater form.